Course Outline

 • Red Hat Up2date patch management utility installation steps

-• Microsoft patch management process and Windows Update services
+• Microsoft patch management process and Windows Update Services

 • Patch management tools: Qchain

-• Patch management tool: Microsoft Baseline Security Analyzer (MBSA)
+• Patch management tool: Microsoft Baseline Security Analyzer

-• Other patch management tools for government use
+• Other patch management tools

-Module 13: Application Security
+Module 13: Application Security for Government

-• Securing web applications for government
+• Securing web applications

 • IPSec and SSL security protocols

-• Writing secure code: Best practices
+• Writing secure code; best practices

 • Remote administration security measures

-Module 14: Web Security
+Module 14: Web Security for Government

-• Network devices and design for web security
+• Network devices and design considerations

-• Altering network addresses for enhanced security
+• Altering network addresses

 • Client authorization and secure client transmissions

-• Portable applications and their security implications
+• Portable applications security

-• Malicious code detection methods
+• Malicious code detection techniques

-• Browser security settings configuration
+• Browser security settings management

-• Common Gateway Interface (CGI) security considerations
+• Common Gateway Interface (CGI)

 • Web application input data validation and buffer overflow prevention